CarlyDeAntoneo/Z-DoTT/README.md

 - [Micromamba](https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html) (tested with v2.0.2)
 - HPC cluster with the [Slurm](https://slurm.schedmd.com/quickstart.html) scheduler

+**Notes:**

-**Note:** Rust is not included in the Micromamba environment to avoid dependency conflicts.
+* Rust is not included in the Micromamba environment to avoid dependency conflicts.
+* System-wide installations or HPC modules for Micromamba and Rust have not been tested.
+Please install them locally for the specific user to avoid potential conflicts.
+* Running Micromamba from inside a conda environment does not work.
+Ensure that all conda environments are deactivated before calling `make <target>`.

 ---